 10 Tips – Running From Scratch

 If I can run, you can too.
-I’m here to help you.
+I’m here to help you to find that runner’s high.

 If I can do this, you can.
 Here’s how…